lsst-dm/lsstinstall/scripts/README.md

 Newinstall.sh
 =============

-This script is meant to be used for whom has no experience with conda/anaconda/miniconda.
+This script is meant for users with no experience with conda/anaconda/miniconda.

 It will provide a ready to use lsstinstall environment.

-Use this script only if you don'y have an existing installation of anaconda/miniconda in your user/machine.
+Use this script only if you don't have an existing installation of anaconda/miniconda available.